People watch videos of police killing non-violent, often-unarmed civilians, and they’re outraged.

 Watch the videos embedded in this article.

-The harsh fact is that police love to do marijuana busts and raids so they can bust non-violent people and steal their assets.
+The harsh fact is that police love to do marijuana raids so they can bust non-violent people and steal their assets.

-If you’re a victim of police brutality or other police misconduct, fight the police in criminal court, and sue them in civil court.
+If you’re a victim of police brutality or other police misconduct, consider fighting the police in criminal court, or at least suing them in civil court.

 And stop believing that there are a few “bad” cops, but the rest are good.